 One thing is certain, though: don’t expect it to be reversed over night!
 It is a condition that most likely developed over several years of bad eating habits and no or little exercise and you can’t undo several years of evil in a week.

 Every person is unique.
 Their bodies are unique.
-The particular causes for fatty liver are unique even though here obesity and lack of physical activity are the main ones.
+The particular causes for fatty liver are unique even though obesity caused by poor eating habits and lack of physical activity are the main ones.

 As a result, some people will manage to reverse their fatty liver faster than others.
 It’s not only genes that matter here, it’s also how you deal with it and what actions you take for reversing it.